FrancescoCeruti/linux-show-player/README.md

 Linux Show Player, LiSP for short, is a free cue player, mainly intended for sound-playback in stage productions, the goal is to provide a complete playback software for musical plays, theater shows and similar.

-For bugs/requests you can open an issue on the GitHub issues tracker, for support, discussions, an anything else you should use the [gitter](https://gitter.im/linux-show-player/linux-show-player) chat.
+For bugs/requests you can open an issue on the GitHub issues tracker, for support, discussions, and anything else you should use the [gitter](https://gitter.im/linux-show-player/linux-show-player) chat.

 ---